- Data Portals

 A project and allocation.
-An allocation of core-hours and storage space defines the amount of resources that you can use on a system like our Yellowstone HPC cluster.
+An allocation of core-hours and storage space defines the amount of resources that you can use on the supercomputer systems that CISL manages.
 Think of an allocation as a resource budget for your research project.
 You can request an allocation with yourself as project lead or have a project lead add you to a project.
 Several types of allocation opportunities are described in our Allocations section.

 A project code.
 Your project is identified by an alphanumeric code.
 Be sure to use the appropriate project code when you submit batch jobs, store files, and do other work.
 This will help you and your colleagues keep track of how your resource allocation is being used.

 A user account.
 To use CISL resources, you must have your own individual user account.
 Individuals who need user accounts can be identified when an allocation is requested, or the project lead can request accounts for additional users (graduate students or collaborators, for example) after a project has been awarded.
 See User accounts and access.

 A token.
 When your account is created, CISL sends you a YubiKey authentication token and provides a personal identification number (PIN).
 You need your username, your PIN, and your token to log in.
 See Authentication and security to learn about using your token to log in and about some important security practices.

 Your username and your token typically do not change even if you become associated with different projects and allocations over time.

 We provide world-class supercomputing, analysis, and visualization resources as well as software, data, and consulting services to support the atmospheric sciences community.
 All of these resources are closely interconnected.

 Before you begin using them, please review the responsibilities that you accept along with the opportunity.